 Support for your cameras is also essential.
 In a sports setting, this often entails a hydraulic tripod that allows easy, rapid panning between different areas of the field.
 Look for something that moves very smoothly.
 You’re looking for something silky.

 The importance of frame rate

-When it comes to sports, frame rate is important.
-That’s because fast action simply looks blurry at 24 or 30 frames per second.
+When it comes to online sport streaming, frame rate is important.
+That’s because fast action simply looks blurry at 24 or 30 frames per second (fps).
 This is especially true when you try to show slow motion action after the fact.

 Instead, we recommend recording at 60 fps.
 Frame rate will also influence your choice of camera.
 Many cameras don’t support recording in 60 fps.
 However, high-end sports cameras record at 120 fps and more to allow for crisp, super slow motion video.

 Avoiding buffering for sports

 With sports, avoiding buffering is especially important.
 Video skipping or lagging can totally ruin important plays.
 That’s the last thing you want to have happen during a critical moment of a sporting event.